Referral and Intake

 Counselling and Treatment:

 This service is available to individuals 16 years of age and over.
-We provide a goal-oriented, to treating mental health issues such as excessive worry, persistent low mood, fears and phobias, post trauma effects, overwhelming emotions, etc. Treatment is provided individually and in groups based on best practice.
+We provide a goal-oriented, cognitive behaviourally based approach to treating mental health issues such as excessive worry, persistent low mood, fears and phobias, post trauma effects, overwhelming emotions, etc. Treatment is provided individually and in groups based on best practice.

 Outpatient Addictions & Gambling: